 What Is Pneumonia?

-Pneumonia (pronounced: noo-MOW-nyuh) is an infection of the lungs.
-When someone has pneumonia, lung tissue can fill with pus and other fluid, which makes it difficult for oxygen in the lung's air sacs (alveoli) to reach the bloodstream.
-With pneumonia, a person may have difficulty breathing and have a cough and fever; occasionally, chest or abdominal pain and vomiting are symptoms too.
+Pneumonia (pronounced: (nu-MOH-nyuh) is an infection of the lungs.
+Lung tissue can fill with pus and other fluid, which makes it hard for oxygen to reach the bloodstream.
+A person with pneumonia may have trouble breathing and have a cough and fever.
+Occasionally, chest or belly pain and vomiting are symptoms too.

 What Are the Signs & Symptoms of Pneumonia?